 Who Is An Ideal Parent?

 Ideal parents empower their children to believe in themselves and encourage them to realize their highest potential.
 An ideal parenting scenario is being the best parents we can be, while keeping our cool factor intact.
+An ideal parent:

 An ideal parent also,

 - Makes his children feel like they matter.

 - Is inclusive of the child while making decisions involving the child’s future.

 - Is genuinely curious about the child’s thoughts and ideas.